TolikPylypchuk/Cineaste/docs/02-list-files.md

 Default season title and original title are used to generate titles for newly created seasons for series.
 The # symbol will be replaced with the actual season number.
 For example, if the default season title is 'Season #' and you create two seasons, their default names will be 'Season 1' and 'Season 2' respectively.
 Same for season original titles.
-You can learn more about the season form in the next article.
+You can learn more about the season form in the article on series.

 ### Kind Settings